 Born on June 22, 1929, in East Baltimore, MD, Rose Kushner was the fourth and last child of Israel and Fannie Rehert.
 Her parents, both Eastern European immigrants, died by the time she was ten, and Rose went to live in the house of her aunt Golde.
 She was raised speaking Yiddish at home, and attended Hebrew School as well as classes at the Workmen’s Circle.
 Rose was an eager, bright student and hoped to attend college and ultimately become a physician, but since her older brothers were not willing to pay for her tuition, she went to work after graduating from high school.
 After briefly holding several office jobs, she became the assistant to animal behaviorist Dr. Horsley Gantt (1892–1980) at the Pavlovian Laboratory of Johns Hopkins Medical School, where she worked from 1947 until 1951.
 During this time, Rose took evening pre-medical courses at Baltimore Junior College and, encouraged by Dr. Gantt, discovered her talent for writing.
 She also took a year’s leave from her job to work with WWII refugees in Europe.

-In 1951, Rose married Harvey Kushner (b.
-1930), an engineer and management consultant.
+In 1951, Rose married Harvey Kushner (1930-2017), an engineer and management consultant.
 Together they had three children: Gantt (1952), Todd (1956), and Lesley (1958).
 While raising their children, Kushner continued pursuing higher education at Montgomery Junior College and the University of Maryland, from which she earned a degree in journalism with honors in 1972.
 She also worked as a writer and editor, covering science and medical topics as well as the Vietnam War, for which she served as a Baltimore Sun correspondent in 1967, and the Yom Kippur War.
 She wrote an unpublished book entitled “The Peacehawks” on the Vietnam War, as well as an unpublished memoir, “I Wasn’t Raised to be a Jewish Mother.”

 When she found a lump in her breast in June 1974, Kushner used her journalism skills to help her deal with her illness.
 Taking advantage of her proximity to the National Library of Medicine, the National Institutes of Health and the National Cancer Institute, Kushner educated herself about breast cancer and its treatment.
 Based on her research, Kushner determined that she did not want to have the standard one-step biopsy and mastectomy, in which the breast lump is biopsied and, if the frozen-section pathological report indicates malignancy, a mastectomy is immediately performed without consultation with the patient, who remains under anesthesia while the decision is made.
 Kushner insisted that she wanted to receive the results of her biopsy and then make decisions about her treatment in consultation with specialists.
 Although this request now hardly sounds radical, in 1974 Kushner had a difficult time finding a surgeon who would agree to her terms; nineteen surgeons turned her down when she demanded they sign a contract stipulating they would perform the biopsy but were forbidden to remove her breast.
 When the biopsy confirmed that her lump was malignant breast cancer, Kushner decided that she wanted a modified radical mastectomy, rather than the standard Halstead radical mastectomy, in which the pectoralis muscles and lymph nodes are removed together with the breast.
 She traveled to the Roswell Park Memorial Institute in Buffalo, NY, to obtain the procedure that she desired.